como-funciona-call-apply-bind-en-javascript

 MethodDescriptionExecution

-callImmediately execute a function with a specific context.Immediate
+callExecute a function immediately with a specific context.Immediate

-applySimilar to call, but when the arguments are in an array.Immediate
+applySimilar to call, but when arguments are in an array.Immediate

 bindTo create a new function with a fixed context.Not immediate

-These methods are very useful when we want to ensure that this points to the correct object, regardless of how the function is invoked (and that it does not get “lost”).
+These methods are very useful when we want to ensure that this points to the correct object, regardless of how the function is invoked (so it doesn’t get “lost”).

-The call() method allows calling a function with a specific this value and passing the arguments one by one.
+The call() method allows calling a function with a specific value for this and passing arguments one by one.

 The syntax for call() is as follows: